nvda-es/devguides_translation/original_docs/MakingAnOfficialRelease.md

 ## Scan the build
 - Use [VirusTotal](http://www.virustotal.com/).
 - Just submit the artifact download URL from `appveyor`
+- Recently, using the appveyor URL has resulted in 1 ("CRDF) of the 72 scanners reporting an issue.
+- Follow up by scanning with the NV Access URL, which the "CRDF" scanner does not flag as an issue.

 ## Publish the staged release
 - Connect to `exbi`